What makes deer hunting – and especially whitetailed deer hunting – so overwhelmingly popular?

 Elevated treestands are without a doubt the most effective way to kill a wary whitetail deer.
 An elevated perch not only improves your field of view, but it also significantly reduces your chances of being spotted by whitetails, especially when you’re bowhunting.
 There are three types of treestands available to hunters today: the lock-on stand, the climbing stand and the ladder stand.
 Each provides its own uniqueness to various hunting situations.

-- Lock-on stands are the most common and simplest available today, and for the hunter on a budget, the most affordable as well.
+Lock-on stands are the most common and simplest available today, and for the hunter on a budget, the most affordable as well.
 They secure to the tree with high-strength belts or chains and must be hauled into place with the use of screw-in tree steps or some type of climbing stick system.
 Ideally, you want to hang the stand at least 12 to 20 feet from the ground and in a tree that offers a trunk that is at least 12 to 16 inches in diameter.
 This not only provides good cover to keep you hidden, but trees that size or larger sway less in strong winds and are obviously stronger.
 A relatively straight tree is ideal; however, many hang-ons offer adjustable platforms and seats that provide the ability to use them in crooked trees.
-To learn how to hang a lock-on stand, watch this video .

-- Ladder stands provide a platform from 10 to 20 feet in elevation that is securely strapped to the tree, and they have a built-in ladder that allows you to enter and exit that stand in a more controlled manner.
+Ladder stands provide a platform from 10 to 20 feet in elevation that is securely strapped to the tree, and they have a built-in ladder that allows you to enter and exit that stand in a more controlled manner.
 They’re great for beginning hunters and anyone a little leery of heights, but seasoned veterans shouldn’t overlook them, either.
 Ladder stands provide quick, silent access, and most of them are comfortable enough for an all-day sit.
 Most of the time it takes at least a pair of hunters to secure a ladder stand safely into place, and they are designed for relatively straight trees with trunks ranging in diameter from 12 and 16 inches as well.
-To learn how to hang a ladder stand, watch this video .

 Ground blinds are nothing new for deer hunting, but the modern pop-up style has given life to their popularity.
 Unlike treestands, you really can’t fall out of a ground blind.
 And in cold, rainy weather, they provide warmth and keep your bones dry.
 They are a great option for both bow and gun hunters when hunting fields or other open country.
 And they are an exceptional choice for introducing fidgety kids to hunting.